-NASHVILLE – Tennessee First Lady Crissy Haslam was on hand to say “thank you” to Nissan North America – a major corporate statewide sponsor of the Governor’s Books from Birth Foundation (GBBF) – at an event held yesterday at Glen Leven Day School in Nashville.
+NASHVILLE – Tennessee First Lady Crissy Haslam will be on hand to say “thank you” Wednesday to Nissan North America – a major corporate statewide sponsor of the Governor’s Books from Birth Foundation (GBBF) – at an event held at Glen Leven Day School in Nashville.
 Nissan North America contributed $100,000 to the GBBF for the fiscal year ending July 2012, furthering the company’s legacy of commitment to the cause of early childhood literacy in Middle Tennessee.

 Since the inception of the GBBF in 2005, Nissan North America has provided grants totaling over $700,000 to the non-profit foundation.
 The donated funds are used to provide free, high-quality, age-appropriate books to preschool children enrolled in Dolly Parton’s Imagination Library in Davidson, Franklin, Rutherford and Williamson counties.
 By fostering a love of learning and reading, the program helps registered children develop their vocabularies and boost their school readiness.

 “Nissan North America is an important partner for the Governor’s Books from Birth Foundation,” said Mrs. Haslam.
 “The Governor’s Books from Birth Foundation and its partners play a critical role in creating opportunity for parents, grandparents and families in Tennessee to connect with their children through books and to lay a strong foundation for children to be ready for school.”